SamStreumer/quickdraw-recognition/README.md

 The original Quick Draw game: https://quickdraw.withgoogle.com/

-Note: This project was developed independently without using deep learning frameworks to better understand the underlying mathematics of neural networks.RetryClaude does not have internet access.
-Links provided may not be accurate or up to date.Claude can make mistakes.
-Please double-check responses.
+Note: This project was developed independently without using deep learning frameworks to better understand the underlying mathematics of neural networks.